JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/dynamic_window_approach.md

 - **Planning**: Compute a path to the goal.
 - **Exploration**: Discover unknown areas.

-Navigation is typically divided into:

-- **Global Navigation** → computes a path using a map.
-- **Local Navigation** → reacts to the environment in real time.
+Navigation is typically divided into global navigation, which computes a path using a map, and local navigation, which reacts to the environment in real time.

----

 ### Local Navigation